moonwell-fi/moonwell-contracts-v2/README.md

 ### Known Compound v2 Issues

-The following issues are known issues with the Compoundv2 codebase, and as such, are considered publicly known issues and ineligible for wards.
+The following issues are known issues with the Compoundv2 codebase, and as such, are considered publicly known issues and ineligible for awards.

 * Borrowing rewards for markets where a reward speed is not set do not accrue without a user calling `claim` (or someone calling `claimBehalf`).
 * When setting reward speed = 0 and later turning it back on (setting a non-zero value) for a market, rewards will accrue as if the new rate was always on.